Globe editorial: Donald Trump’s first 100 days. Only 1,362 to go. Sad!

 Mr. Trump has quickly discovered the limits on the unilateral authority he can impose on America, but he keeps at it because executive orders make for good photo ops and create the illusion of busy-ness.
 It’s just too bad that they represent the highest level of difficulty he is capable of handling competently.

-Mr. Trump admitted Friday than the job of president is harder than he though it would be.
+Mr. Trump admitted Friday than the job of president is harder than he thought it would be.
 There are many ways to interpret that, but one is that he thought that, in jumping from a pampered private life to the most public office in the world, he could continue to lie without consequence and use his authority and money to shape his world, unhindered by checks and balances.

 His misunderstanding of the workings of the constitutional democracy he now leads ranks as the most significant failing of his first 100 days.
 He has never shown any evidence of being able or willing to learn from his mistakes, so there is no reason to expect that the remaining 1,360 days of his mandate will be any less chaotic or unproductive than the first 100.
 The world is just going to have to learn to deal with it.Report Typo/Error